Project Gigabit – Change through Regulatory Compliance

 What is Project Gigabit and how is it being rolled out?

 Project Gigabit is the Government’s nationwide £5 billion programme that aims to provide rural and remote communities with access to gigabit-capable broadband.
 The project is run by Building Digital UK (BDUK) on behalf of the Department for Science, Innovation and Technology.
-It targets homes and businesses in hard-to-reach areas across the UK that are not included in broadband suppliers’ plans and might otherwise miss out on getting the digital connectivity they need.

 Key considerations when bidding for Project Gigabit